inkdot7/Mesy-Unpacker/README.md

 ### Objectives for the unpacker

 The code needs to locate all F3 and transcribe the information in each F5.
 The information in the F5 is unique to the module type-> The code needs to know the module structure to unpack.
 Also, each model needs unique unpacking functions.
-The code must be flexible enough to take many different configuration, the code is already tested with a lot of different files and it runs correctly.
+The code must be flexible enough to take many different configurations, the code is already tested with multiple files and it runs correctly.

 ### How it works
 The code uses sequentially three programs to Unpack